Skip navigation

 Aniridia

-More than 280 mutations in the PAX6 gene have been found to cause aniridia, which is an absence of the colored part of the eye (the iris).
-Most of these mutations create a premature stop signal in the instructions for making the PAX6 protein and lead to the production of an abnormally short, nonfunctional protein.
-As a result, there is less PAX6 protein to regulate the activity of other genes.
+Genetic changes that cause disease are called pathogenic variants.
+Hundreds of pathogenic variants in the PAX6 gene have been found to cause aniridia.
+People with this condition have a partial or complete absence of the colored part of the eye (the iris) along with associated vision problems.
+Most of the pathogenic variants that cause aniridia create a premature stop signal in the instructions for making the PAX6 protein.
+This leads to the production of an abnormally short, nonfunctional protein.
+As a result, there are fewer PAX6 proteins to regulate the activity of other genes.
+Without enough functional PAX6 proteins, the formation of the eyes is disrupted before birth, leading to the various signs and symptoms of aniridia.

 More About This Health Condition